George Floyd protests in North Carolina: Greensboro

 Hundreds of protesters were reported in downtown Greensboro on May 30.
 They marched from the downtown area to I-40, forcing the closure of that interstate highway.
 Police reported using pepper spray after some individuals threw rocks at officers.
 A reporter from WFMY News also reported the use of tear gas.
 There were reports of damage to businesses and some looting later in the evening.
 There were no reports of injuries.
 The mayor enacted a city-wide curfew on Monday, June 1.
 A virtual town hall has been scheduled for June 18 to discuss policing and law enforcement.

 Greenville

 Police estimated more than 1,000 people participated in a demonstration on Cotanche Street on May 31.
 The protest later turned violent, with 31 businesses damaged, 13 police and sheriff cars damaged, two small vegetation fires set, flags overturned, and damage to the courthouse.
 Officers were injured by rocks and bottles that were thrown.
 Police used tear gas to help disperse the crowd.
 Two individuals were arrested.
 The city issued a curfew for the next two nights.

 High Point

 Protesters blocked roads and broke glass on May 31.
 Police used tear gas to disperse the crowd.
 On June 1, the city issued an indefinite state of emergency and a curfew.

 Huntersville

 A peaceful protest took place on June 7.
 Congresswoman Alma Adams spoke at the rally.

 Jacksonville

 A silent protest was held on May 30.

+Manteo

+Around 500 people gathered for a demonstration near the College of The Albemarle Dare campus on June 9.